BlackHolePerturbationToolkit/KerrGeoPy/paper/paper.md

 hole perturbation theory because they describe the zeroth order motion of a small object moving through the background spacetime of a large spinning black hole.
-For this reason, computing geodesics is an important step in modelling the gravitational radiation emitted by an extreme mass ratio inspiral (EMRI) - a type of gravitational wave event in which a stellar mass compact object, such as a neutron star or a small ($10^1 - 10^2 M_\odot$) black hole, spirals into a massive ($10^4 - 10^7 M_\odot$) black hole.
+For this reason, computing geodesics is an important step in modelling the gravitational radiation emitted by an extreme mass ratio inspiral (EMRI) - an astrophysical binary in which a stellar mass compact object, such as a neutron star or a small ($10^1 - 10^2 M_\odot$) black hole, spirals into a massive ($10^4 - 10^7 M_\odot$) black hole.

 Kerr spacetime has several nice properties which simplify the problem of computing geodesics.
 Since it has both time translation symmetry and rotational symmetry, energy and angular momentum are conserved quantities.
 It is also equipped with a higher order symmetry which gives rise to a third constant of motion called the Carter constant.
-These three constants of motion, along with the spin of the black hole, uniquely define a geodesic [@schmidt].
+These three constants of motion, along with the spin of the black hole, uniquely define a geodesic up to initial conditions [@schmidt].Alternatively, geodesics can be identified using a suitably generalized version of the parameters used to define a Keplerian orbit (eccentricity, semi-latus rectum and inclination angle).
-Alternatively, geodesics can be identified using a suitably generalized version of the parameters used to define a Keplerian orbit (eccentricity, semi-latus rectum and inclination angle).
 Bound geodesics also possess fundamental frequencies since their radial, azimuthal and polar motion is periodic.

 `KerrGeoPy` is a Python implementation of the `KerrGeodesics` [@kerrgeodesics] Mathematica library which computes both stable and plunging geodesics in Kerr spacetime using the